SouwLi/SouwLi/README.md

 - 👋 Hi, I’m @SouwLi
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science field
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning programming at Pacmann
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me solihinkimiaitb@gmail.com
 - 😄 Pronouns: ...